securityacnz/securityacnz.github.io/index.md

 # Welcome!

-_You_ are invited to join us at security.ac.nz this August for a mid-trimester break weekend to learn all about security and hacking.
+_You_ are invited to join us at security.ac.nz this September for an amazing day of learning about security and hacking.

 ## Who?

 You!
 Anyone who is learning about software, and wants to learn about how to make software secure... with a dose of "how to hack" thrown in.

-To clarify: The two days will aim to suit students with a 100-level knowledge of software development.
+To clarify: The day will aim to suit students with a 100-level knowledge of software development.
 However, you're still welcome if you're not a University student... anyone interested in security should come!

 ## What?

-Two days of training in the art of securing the web... covering topics
+A day of training in the art of securing the web... covering topics
 like:

 - Learning to hack
-- Capture the Flag
-- Bug Bounty
 - Threats & Trust
 - Secure the Cloud
 - Secure Development